basvanwesting/schoolbieb/doc/wip.md

-* add exception notification
+* Add exception notification
-* add feature specs
+* Add feature specs
-* scope title/series autocomplete to fiction/non_fiction
+* Scope title/series autocomplete to fiction/non_fiction
 * Book: pending => available
 * Book: => disabled
 * Remove series and title controllers as they are unused
+* Add version to GUI

 # Stickers code snippet
 - @books.each_slice(1) do |books_for_page|